 The Chief Executive Officer's powers are broad, although subject to directions from the Chief Justice.
-The Chief Executive Officer holds the responsibilities and powers of an agency head under Commonwealth financial management and public service legislation.
+The Chief Executive Officer holds the responsibilities and powers of an entity head under Commonwealth financial management and public service legislation.

 The judges' committee structure facilitates collegiate involvement of the judges of the Court.

 Figure 6.1 shows the organisational structure of the Court.

 Figure 6.1 Organisational structure of the Family Court of Australia, 30 June 2016